jbmattos/EsmamDS/experiments/README.md

 - (_bs_) _Beam-size_ (or maximum number of discovered subgroups): given by the average number of subgroups discovered by the EsmamDS in the 30 experiments;
 - (_maxDepth_) _Rule-depth_ (or refinement/search depth): given by the average of the the maximum description size achieved during the EsmamDS execution in the 30 experiments.

-The values used for the above parameters, for each data set and both baselines, are presented in the `_paramsConfig.csv` file.
+The values used for the above parameters, for each data set, are presented in the two `_paramsConfig.csv` file (according to a baseline).

 ## Results

 The results and statistical analysis of the EsmamDS (and confronted approaches) performance for the _exceptionality_, _interpretability_, _generality_ and _redundancy_ metrics are presented in `metrics results (tables and statistics)` folder.

+The `set redundancy (heatmap matrix)` folder is a visual analysis of the _redundancy_ metrics.
+It provides the similarity between the subgroups comprising a discovered set.

-The `sets similarities (heatmap matrix)` folder presents the results for the analysis of the _similarity_ metrics.
+The `sets similarities (heatmap matrix)` folder presents the results for the analysis of the _similarity_ metrics, for the comparison between the EsmamDS discovered set of subgroups and the sets of subgroups provided by the other approahes.

 The `survival models` folder present the analysis of the survival models related to the EsmamDS (and confronted approaches) discovered subgroups.